SERVE Program Information

 What is SERVE?

 The SERVE (Service Experiences for Re-Vitalizing Education) Program creates an opportunity for students at the undergraduate level, in particular for those who are considering careers in K-12 education, to learn about the realities of urban classrooms and the needs of the diverse K-12 student population.
 SERVE students work with students individually and in small groups to provide academic support and encourage personal growth.
 It is through this involvement that CSULB students assess their careers goals and provide direct service to students and teachers in grades K-12 and their communities.

 SERVE Students are expected to have course work related to your service learning experience.
 You will be with a cooperating teacher that will be guiding you through your rotation.
 SERVE students will be working with students, one-on-one, small groups, and/or with classroom instructions.

-SERVE students are not to teach lessons or do any clerical task.
+SERVE students are not to teach lessons.
 SERVE students are expected to uphold a professional demeanor as a CSULB student.

 Students enrolled in EDEL 200 and/or 300 will be expected to do service-learning hours.